Taking the leap of faith to start my recovery journey was possibly the scariest, most nerve-wracking, and stressful time of my life.

 Since recovery is my chosen path for life, it comes naturally to me as a career worth pursuing.
-Recovery makes sense, and I find such joy and fulfillment in helping others who are still struggling to navigate their own paths.
-Sobriety is to be cherished and passed along, and working in the field not only helps others but myself remember why I chose life over death.
+Recovery makes sense to me, and I find such joy and fulfillment in helping others who are still struggling to navigate their own paths.
+Sobriety is to be cherished and passed along, and working in the field not only helps others, but myself remember why I chose life over death.
 Before getting sober, I was so lost I did not even realize how lost I was!

-I have rekindled old passions, taken up new hobbies, given myself pure fun and enjoyment while cultivating the young man I am today!
-About a year after I got sober started to run again and put my heart and soul into it.
+I have rekindled old passions, taken up new hobbies, and experienced pure fun and enjoyment while growing into the young man I am today!
+About a year after I got sober, I started to run again and put my heart and soul into it.
 In 2017 after my second sobriety anniversary, I entered the NYC marathon and opened a doorway that had been closed for quite some time.
-Now I am an avid runner and compete in races regularly, both for pure enjoyment and the magical effect on my mental health.
-Today my laughter comes from my belly and genuine happiness of my life and surroundings, something I did not know before sobriety.
+Now I am an avid runner and compete in races regularly, both for pure enjoyment and its magical effect on my mental health.
+Today my laughter comes from my belly and genuine happiness for the life and surroundings I have, something I did not know before sobriety.
 I am so thankful for the gift I was given, and the courage to change.
 Without it, I would not have the wonderful, amazing life I have today.